-What on earth is a DIY Seed Bombs?
+What on earth are DIY Seed Bombs?
 Well to describe them, they are clever little balls of clay, dirt, and seeds that you can make and share as gifts.
 Kids will love making and using these because it involves getting their hands busy in the wonderful cool clay and dirt, and ‘bombing’.
 Truth be known, I had a great time getting my hands dirty and squishing the cool concoction between my fingers.
 It was like I was 5 again.
 Love it!

-Earth Day is a few days away… Mother’s Day is coming, Oh and let’s not forget the end of the school year is fast approaching!
+Earth Day is a few days away… Mother’s Day is coming, and let’s not forget that the end of the school year is fast approaching!
 A teacher might like a little thank you gift that keeps on giving!